-The asymptotic property of spiked eigenvalues of symmetrised autocovariance matrices of high-dimensional time series is significant in many applications.
+The asymptotic property of spiked eigenvalues of symmetrized autocovariance matrices is significant in many applications.
 However, there is no literature due to the difficulties and complexities of studying dependent data when $N \to \infty$.
-Proposition~\ref{1:t3} verifies the bootstrap consistency on spiked eigenvalues of symmetrised autocovariance matrices and provides statistical tools to study the properties of spiked eigenvalues based on the AR-sieve bootstrap. \begin{remark} Despite that $\pGa^\ast_y(k) = \text{Cov}^\ast(\by_{t},\by_{t+k})$ are the autocovariances defined conditionally on the sample observations, the results of convergence in Proposition~\ref{1:t3} are on the whole probability space, which allows for the use of autocovariances and their spiked eigenvalues computed from a bootstrap sample $\{\py_t^\ast\}$ to approximate the autocovariances and corresponding spiked eigenvalues of the original data $\{\py_t\}$. \end{remark}
+Proposition~\ref{1:t3} verifies the consistency of the bootstrap on the spiked eigenvalues of the symmetrized autocovariance matrices and provides statistical tools to study the properties of spiked eigenvalues based on the AR-sieve bootstrap. \begin{remark} Despite that $\pGa^\ast_y(k) = \text{Cov}^\ast(\by_{t},\by_{t+k})$ are the autocovariances defined conditionally on the sample observations, the convergence results in Proposition~\ref{1:t3} are on the entire probability space, which allows for the use of autocovariances and their spiked eigenvalues computed from a bootstrap sample $\{\py_t^\ast\}$ to approximate the autocovariances and the corresponding spiked eigenvalues of the original data $\{\py_t\}$. \end{remark}